Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartdatacell/calculate/_index.md

 ---
 title: calculate
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartdatacell/calculate/
+url: /php-java/aspose.slides/chartdatacell/calculate/
 ---

-## calculate(boolean updateValues)  function
+## calculate(boolean updateValues)  method

  If the cell contains a formula, the value will be updated base on that formula.